 And yet, Andrew Jackson became one of the richest men in Tennessee, defeated the army that had earlier defeated Napoleon, accomplished the near impossible by killing the central bank in America, and thus fulfilled his destiny.

 The Jacksonian Era is thought to have lasted for about two decades.
 But Andrew Jackson’s influence on America has endured unto this day, the Era of the Common Man.

 Godspeed, Mr. Jackson; and may God bless you, Mr. Trump, for trying to help us all.

-Posted by Jack Speer-Williams on February 16, 2017, With 655 Reads Filed under Of Interest.
+Posted by Jack Speer-Williams on February 16, 2017, With 659 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.